Modjor/Transblocker/README.md

 - Maintaining Transmissionbt binding with the Vitual interface IP, by automatically updating transmission settings.json with the new VPN IP when it changes

 Transblocker.sh is the main script that you should schedule to run using a cron task.

+How To install:

+I) Create a new VPN client connection - PPTP or OpenVPN, using your Synology Control Panel => Network
+ Note: You can only have one connection of each.
+If multiple PPTP or multiple OpenVPN client conenctio nare setup, the script will fail (however, you can have 1 OpenVPN connection and 1 PPTP connection)

-Make sure to edit/create the following file before creating a cron:
+II) Make sure to edit the following file before creating a cron:
--	Transblocker.conf
+-	Transblocker.conf: Make sure to specify the VPN Type your ar eusing (openvpn or pptp)
--	Transblocker.sh: Set the installation path on line 14
+-	Transblocker.sh: Set the installation path on line 14 (full path to the diretory where you copied the traslocker files)
--	Create your own VPN provider ovpn file – and add the path to the file containing your username and password (userpath.auth, as described in sample.ovpn)

 Once you have edited the files accordingely to your own environment, run transblocker once  from command line to make sure it’s working fine.
 From the installation directory, type:
 “sh transblocker.sh”